beatricebieuville/Jokermusikk/README.md

     Log user out and in again.

 4. Download the present library.
-Unzip it in your Arduino folder.
-Quit Arduino and open the app again. ow you can use the Jokermusikk library.
+Unzip it in your Arduino folder, in `libraries`.
+Quit Arduino and open the app again.
+Now you can use the Jokermusikk library.